rpaiva77/fhirserver_demo/README.md

 In this step we'll set up and run an instance of InterSystems IRIS for Health.
 We'll be using latest version available here:<br> https://hub.docker.com/_/intersystems-iris-for-health/plans/80ae1325-d535-484e-8307-b643c2865dd8?tab=instructions

 1) Pull and run InterSystrms IRIS for Health, running in background (-d), mapping ports (--publish 9091:51773 and --publish 9092:52773) and binding a mount volume (--volume /my_local_host/mount_path:/durable).
 This container will be named 'irishealth'.
 Ports 51773 and 52773 inside de container will be exposed on ports 9091 and 9092 outside the container.
-The folder /my_local_host/mount_path on local machine will be mounted inside the container on /durable mount point.<br>
+The folder /my_local_host/mount_path on local machine will be mounted inside the container on /durable mount point.<br><br>
-Run the following command (change /my_local_host/mount_path to the appropriate path on your system)<br>
+Run the following command (change /my_local_host/mount_path to the appropriate path on your system):<br>
-$ docker run --name irishealth -d --publish 9091:51773 --publish 9092:52773 --volume /my_local_host/mount_path:/durable containers.intersystems.com/intersystems/irishealth:2020.4.0.524.0

-  You should be able to acess InterSystems IRIS for Health Management Portal:&nbsp; http://localhost:9092/csp/sys/%25CSP.Portal.Home.zen?$NAMESPACE=HSLIB
+$ docker run --name irishealth -d --publish 9091:51773 --publish 9092:52773 --volume /my_local_host/mount_path:/durable containers.intersystems.com/intersystems/irishealth:2020.4.0.524.0<br><br>You should be able to acess InterSystems IRIS for Health Management Portal:<br> http://localhost:9092/csp/sys/%25CSP.Portal.Home.zen?$NAMESPACE=HSLIB

 2) Start bash console from terminal:&nbsp;
 $ docker exec -it irishealth bash